-The recent changes and developments taking place in information technology and international trade over the last couple of decades have dramatically accelerated the pace of globalization.
-The world is becoming more dynamic and homogeneous.
-Distinctions between national markets are fading and some products will disappear altogether.
-Participation in global business has begun to shift from a mere ‘option’ to an imperative.
-A change in business orientation is, therefore, urgently needed on the part of businesses to remain competitive in global markets.
-To survive, business people need to understand global markets, further develop their skillset and react to changes proactively.
-To this end, Ibn Haldun University offers an MA Program in Management, which is designed for participants who wish to develop their knowledge and understanding of the apparent market realities and practices of the global business arena.
+The recent changes and developments in information technology and international trade over the last couple of decades have dramatically accelerated the pace of globalization.
+As a result, the world is becoming more dynamic and homogeneous.
+As a result, distinctions between national markets are fading, and some products will disappear altogether.
+As a result, participation in global business has begun to shift from a mere ‘option’ to an imperative.
+Therefore, a change in business orientation is urgently needed on the part of businesses to remain competitive in global markets.
+To survive, business people need to understand international markets, further develop their skillset and react to changes proactively.
+To this end, Ibn Haldun University offers an MA Program in Management designed for participants who wish to develop their knowledge and understanding of the global business arena's apparent market realities and practices.
 The program is offered with or without a thesis.

 Apart from the core business and management modules that are common to all other MA Programs, the Program modules are designed to provide participants with the background for a more in-depth examination of the realities and practice of global business and management as well as help students to critically analyze existing research in the discipline and to develop it further.
 Some of the modules are namely;

 This course provides a forum for students to discuss and generate ideas on various applied social research issues.
 Students conduct an in-depth study of a research topic of their choice, discuss issues with experts in the field of research, work in discussion groups, debate and solve problems on selected issues.
 In the research seminar, the students can integrate their knowledge, skills, and practical experience gained in the program.